debiki/talkyard/README.md

         docker-compose up

-1. Create an empty database, or import a dump.
-Do one of:
+1. Create an empty database:

         docker/drop-database-create-empty.sh

-        docker/drop-database-import-latest.sh ../db-dumps/tiny-forum/
+1. Specify your email address in the config file:

+        vi ../conf-local/dev-test-localhost.conf
+        # edit this config value:
+        # debiki.becomeOwnerEmailAddress=""  # replace with your email address

+1. Restart Play Framework so the config values will be reloaded:

+        docker-compose restart play

-1. Point your browser to http://localhost/
+1. Point your browser to http://localhost/ and follow the instructions (namely to sign up with the email address you just specified).

-    If you imported a dump from `../db-dumps`: You can login via email/password `admin`/`public`.

 Running tests